Dorothy Gordon (Australian actress)

 Dorothy Hetty Fosbery Jenner OBE (1 March 1891 – 24 March 1985), also known as Dorothy Gordon, was an Australian actress, journalist, and radio broadcaster.
-She worked as an actress in Hollywood, played the lead in the Australian film Hills of Hate (1926) and did art direction on For the Term of His Natural Life (1927).
-She is best known for her long career as a columnist and radio commentator under the name Andrea.
+She is best known for her long career as a newspaper columnist and radio commentator under the name Andrea.
+She was an actress in Hollywood and she played the lead in the Australian silent film Hills of Hate in 1926.
 She was a prisoner of war in Hong Kong during World War II.